 • tact: the same as tag (e.g. contact, tactual, tactile, intact, tactless, tactic, syntactic, stereotactic)

-• tain: to hold, to stretch (e.g. attain, contain, detain, retain, maintain, countenance, entertain, obtain, sustain, abstain, pertain)
+• tain: to hold, to stretch, strain, tight (e.g. attain, contain, detain, retain, maintain, countenance, entertain, obtain, sustain, abstain, pertain)

 • tane: time (e.g. simultaneously)